ADMINISTRATION:

 being slated badly by music critics.

-Garrity was born in Manchester on 14th November 1940, and in
+Freddie Garrity was born in Manchester on 14th November 1940,

-his early teens he played guitar as part of the skiffle craze
+and in his early teens he played guitar as part of the skiffle

-sweeping the UK in the late 1950s.
-Garrrity's superficial resemblance
+craze sweeping the UK in the late 1950s.
+Garrrity's superficial

-to Buddy Holly was initially credited with his rise to stardom
+resemblance to Buddy Holly was initially credited with his rise

-but it was more probably his comic, exaggerated dancing which
+to stardom but it was more probably his comic, exaggerated dancing

-member of a group Kingfishers before deciding to form his own
+He was a member of a group Kingfishers before deciding to form

-group.
-The other band members were all Mancunians: they included
+his own group.
+The other band members were all Mancunians: they

-Pete Birrell (bass), Roy Crewsdon (guitar), Bernie Dwyer (drums),
+included Pete Birrell (bass), Roy Crewsdon (guitar), Bernie Dwyer

 for the BBC and soon appeared on "Let's Go" and "The Beat Show"

-their first single, "If You Gotta Make A Fool Of Somebody" reached
+In May 1963, their first single, "If You Gotta Make A Fool Of

-Number 2 in the UK singles chart.
-Other hits followed in succession,
+Somebody" reached Number 2 in the UK singles chart.
+Other hits

-formed a new Freddie and the Dreamers act in 1976, and continued
+He also formed a new Freddie and the Dreamers act in 1976, and

-playing his old hits in the United States., Britain, and Australia
+continued playing his old hits in the United States., Britain,

 |